Tuesday, March 5, 2024

 Two-button lace boot (left) and Saxon buckle-boot (right)

 I liked wearing both these boot styles, but after several years they had passed their prime.
 Both pairs started taking on water almost as fast as the Titanic after its appointment with the iceberg, probably as the stitching between the toes and the soles stretched and loosened.
 Both had flat foot beds which offered zero arch or heel support.
 I added inserts, but they pushed my toes up into the top of the toe boxes, and my feet were often quite painful by the end of a day’s activities.
 I eventually lost the nails on both my second toes (at Pennsic 41 and 42), and when the nails grew back they were all wonky and brittle.
 I wore the thickest wool socks I could find, but they actually made the shoes even tighter.
-Lesson: Even the best reenactment shoes are not necessarily scientifically designed and might not be a good choice for everyone’s feet.
+Lesson 1: Even the best-quality reenactment shoes are not necessarily scientifically designed and might not be a good choice for everyone’s feet.
+Lesson 2: nothing lasts forever, and even good shoes can leak with age.

 Just before the plague struck, I stopped by our local Red Wing shoe store to buy a pair of steel-toed work boots.
 The pair President Ford gave me in 1975 (through a Coast Guard supply officer at Training Center Alameda) having finally worn out.
 This time I brought my inserts and the thickest wool socks I owned to the fitting, and specified the roomiest toe box possible.
 At last!
 Comfort!
-Of course, these are not period-style, and I only wear them at SCA events during set-up chores.
+Of course, these are not even close to period-style, and I have only worn them at SCA events during set-up chores.

 While browsing Red Wing’s other offerings, I spotted their Style 3322 low-top “chukka” boots (right).
-Except for modern soles, they looked much like some lace-up Viking boots sold by Native Earth.
+Except for modern soles, they looked much like lace-up Viking boots sold by Native Earth.
 I came back to the store later with a printout from Native Earth’s web pages to compare.
-Bingo!
+Wow!
 A near match.
-When my checking account recovered from the work boots, I bought a brown pair of the chukkas, bringing my inserts and thickest socks to the fitting and choosing a size that was extra roomy.
+When my checking account recovered from the work boots, I bought a brown pair of the chukkas.
+I brought my inserts and thickest socks to the fitting, and chose a size that was extra roomy.
 The laces were modern woven cord, so I also bought Red Wing’s best-quality leather laces.
-The salesman had them dyed to match the boots at no extra charge.
-I finally found the shoes that I, and my long-abused feet, had . . . dare I say it . . . ached for over the past ten or so years.
+The salesman had the laces dyed to match the boots at no extra charge.
+I finally found the shoes that I, and my long-abused feet, had . . . dare I say it . . . ached for over the past ten or so years!

 By the way, my modern wool socks are not visible.
-Like a good Scot, I usually wear short leggings called “mogens” held in place by woven wool garters, which extend down onto my boots and do an excellent job hiding any non-period hosiery (right, with the buckle boots at the Virginia Renfaire).
+Like a good Scot, I usually wear short leggings called “mogens” which extend down onto my boots and do an excellent job hiding any non-period hosiery (right, with the buckle boots at the Virginia Renfaire before I saw red).
 The mogens also give me a place to tuck a small dagger, the sgian-dubh that all Scots are expected by the modern public to wear.
 Admittedly this is an 18th century accessory, but a dirk in your stocking is always waaaay cool!
-You can barely see the hilt below and outside my right knee in the photo.
+You can barely see the hilt between my right knee and the wool garter tassel in the photo.

 While some SCA garb purists may cringe in horror, period shoe style is less important than comfort and foot health.
 Although I don’t recommend canvas gym shoes or Crocs, there are modern shoes that fit well, can protect your feet, and still look at least presentable for SCA use.
 Remember, we’re supposed to make a reasonable attempt at pre-17th century garb and accessories.
 Lesson: The term “reasonable” does allow for some compromise when comfort and health are involved.